d-bl/MAE-gf/docs/droste.md

 {% include picts-left.html
   src="https://maetempels.github.io/MAE-gf/images/woble_bias_1.png"
   alt="woble b1"
-  description="The top of the unit is indicated with a yellow dot.
-There two ways of working one bias-ground unit: after finising the top-stitch, proceed to the left, or proceed to the right.
-The picture only shows one example."
+  description="There two ways of working one bias-ground unit: after finising the top-stitch, proceed to the left, or proceed to the right.
+The picture only shows one example.
+The top of one unit is indicated with a yellow dot."
 %}
 _under construction_